 Your Vision Statement (and/or Mission Statement)

-First things first – a Vision Statement and a Mission Statement are not interchangeable or the same.
-However we found that in many cases, the amount of confusion generated from their relationship to one another means that it is actually more productive to focus on just one from a strategic planning angle.
-This is a good synopsis about the differences – but for the purpose of this article, we’ll just be talking about the Vision Statement.
+First things first for strategic planning 101- a Vision Statement and a Mission Statement are not interchangeable or the same.
+However, we found that in many cases, the amount of confusion generated from their relationship to one another means that it is actually more productive to focus on just one from a strategic planning angle.
+This is a good synopsis of the differences – but for the purpose of this article, we’ll just be talking about the Vision Statement.

 Do not start your strategic plan without defining your Vision Statement!

 Tonnes have been written about the value of a good Vision Statement – but I’ll summarise as follows:

 Your Vision Statement is the anchor that stops you getting lost at sea.
 It will help to tunnel your vision towards the outcomes that matter the most to your organization.
 Every single thing that you write into your plan from this point onwards, will ultimately be helping you to get closer to your Vision.
 One of the biggest blockers to the successful execution of a strategic plan is when it tries to achieve too much in one go.
 Creating a Vision Statement will help you to avoid that trap right from the off.

 Not only that – but a truly well written Vision Statement will provide guidance and inspiration for your people.
 It might even help you to attract talent and investment into your organization.

 Unfortunately, the notion of ‘corporate values’ has been abused to the point of ridicule over the past century or so.
 ENRON’s were ‘Respect, Integrity, Communication & Excellence’…

 Too often, organizations simply throw out words that they think will sound good in a glossy marketing brochure but have little relevance to anything else.
 Our take on ‘Values’ is subtlety different and hopefully somewhat more pragmatic.